-David W Wright, MD
+David W. Wright, MD

-Associate Professor of Emergency Medicine
+Department of Emergency Medicine

-Georgia Institute of Technology Department of Biomedical Engineering
+Department of Biomedical Engineering

-Medical School, University of Alabama School of Medicine, Birmingham, AL
+- Medical School, University of Alabama School of Medicine, Birmingham, AL

-Internship, University of Cincinnati, Cincinnati, OH
+- Internship, University of Cincinnati, Cincinnati, OH

-Residency, University of Cincinnati, Cincinnati, OH
+- Residency, University of Cincinnati, Cincinnati, OH